stadust/pointercrate/README.md

 - [zmx](https://github.com/kyurime) and [mgostIH](https://github.com/mgostIH) and everyone else over in my discord server
 - [Nimbus](https://github.com/NimbusGD): Development of various discord bots integrating with the pointercrate API
 - Aquatias, Deltablu and Moosh: My trusty admins that click checkboxes for me (love you guys)
-- rSteel, zMarc and Zipi: My beloved staff
+- rSteel, zMarc, Stiluetto and Zipi: My beloved staff
 - and of course the developers of all the dependencies pointercrate uses